 Save money before you go

 Make a list of things you want to see and make a budget and stick to it (difficult I know).
-China can be an expensive city but you can also do it on a budget very well.
-Remember many museums frequently are free in Beijing or Shanghai and if you choose to stay in a hostel, you can buy food from supermarkets which works out a lot cheaper than eating out every night.
+China can be an expensive country but you can also do it on a budget very well.
+Remember many museums are frequently free in Beijing or Shanghai and if you choose to stay in a hostel, you can buy food from supermarkets which works out a lot cheaper than eating out every night.

 Use a local travel agency